alexsalisbury/todoist-api/source/includes/rest/v8/_projects.md

 ----------|------------
 id *Integer* | Project id
 name *String* | Project name
-order *Integer* | Project position in the list of projects Project order (read-only) indent *Integer* | Value from 1 to 4 for the Project indentation level (read-only) comment_count *Integer* | Number of project comments
+order *Integer* | Project position in the list of projects/Project order (read-only) indent *Integer* | Value from 1 to 4 for the Project indentation level (read-only) comment_count *Integer* | Number of project comments